 The McCarthy Recreation and Administration buildings opened in the early 1980s.
 Installation of baseball field lights, the purchase of Jaycee Grove and opening of the batting cages, concessions and mini-golf course in 1987 further increased the opportunity for the entire community to enjoy many hours of fun at McCarthy Park.
 In 1989 the District also purchased the Tony Bettenhausen farm at 171st and 80th Avenue.

 Tinley Park-Park District continued to expand its park system and program offerings throughout the 1990s.
 The building at 175th & Duvan was purchased and renovated into Tinley Fitness.
 The Vogt house was added to the Cultural Arts program with Landmark Church and Museum.
-John Curran was hired as Director in 1996 and continues to serve in the position today.
 In 1999 an $80,000 Illinois Department of Natural Resources grant was received for construction of a bike path on the Bettenhausen farm property.

 After three previous attempts to secure funding, in 2000 a bond issue was passed to build a community recreation center and water park, and a grant was obtained for the development of Community Park.
 On August 27, 2000, ground was broken for construction of the recreation center.
 Tony Bettenhausen Recreation Center & Museum opened in December, 2001 and the White Water Canyon Water Park opened in 2002.

 Since then, the District has seen tremendous growth and improvements throughout the park system.
 Some highlights include: